 The 20th May marks the start of Dementia Action Week 2019, where thousands of people up and down the country will be hosting events to raise awareness and open up conversations about dementia.
 The Alzheimer’s Society are encouraging people to start a conversation in any way they can, from visiting a relative to hosting an awareness day at work, each small step takes us closer to greater understanding.

-Active Minds, specialists in designing activities for those living with dementia to help them lead active lives, have put together their top ways to get involved this Dementia Action Week.
+Relish, specialists in designing activities for those living with dementia to help them lead active lives, have put together their top ways to get involved this Dementia Action Week.

 A great way to start a conversation about dementia is with the people around you.
 Hosting an information stand in your workplace or local supermarket can be a great way to provide information and raise awareness at the same time.
 The Alzheimer’s Society have some fantastic resources that can be utilised to help with information led events.